Frequently Asked Questions

 The SC has always believed that Qatar's hosting of the FIFA World Cup™ can be a catalyst to accelerate positive initiatives already being undertaken in Qatar, leaving a legacy of meaningful and sustainable progress with regards to workers' welfare.

-Please visit our dedicated Workers' Welfare website for a comprehensive and up-to-date breakdown of the steps the SC has taken, and continues to take, to improve and protect the welfare of people working on SC projects.
-These include details about the work the SC does with independent third parties such as Building and Wood Worker's International (BWI), Impactt Ltd. and Weill Cornell Medicine-Qatar.
+Please visit our dedicated Workers' Welfare webpages for a comprehensive and up-to-date breakdown of the steps the SC has taken, and continues to take, to improve and protect the welfare of workers on SC projects.
+These include details about the SC’s partnerships with independent third parties such as Building and Wood Worker's International (BWI), Impactt Ltd. and Weill Cornell Medicine-Qatar.

 The health and safety of our workers remains our number one priority.
 The SC has an accident frequency rate (AFR) of 0.03, a rate that is lower than that of the 2012 Olympic Games in London, considered to be one of the most efficient mega events ever hosted from a health and safety perspective.

-Tragically however, there were three work-related fatalities in the first four years of construction.
-Details of every significant accident on site are included in our regular Workers' Welfare Progress Reports.
+We have unfortunately suffered three work-related fatalities since construction began in 2014.
+Details of these and every significant accident on site are included in our regular Workers' Welfare Progress Reports.

 The Qatari Government has introduced a number of labour reforms to the country's Kafala sponsorship system and launched and implemented a variety of other initiatives aimed at ensuring workers' rights are respected.
 For more information on the Government's reforms, please visit the website of the Ministry of Administrative Development, Labour and Social Affairs.
 The Arabic language website can be found here.